BYOD Recommendations.

 Build quality is also something to consider.
 A rugged chassis will help a machine to weather life in a student’s bag.
 A hard laptop case is also good insurance.

 Most publishing companies sell eBook versions of their textbooks.
 These are cheaper than the paper edition and are accessed over an internet connection and/or stored on the computer in PDF format.
-Many students find the eBook format more convenient than carrying multiple bulky textbooks around.
+Many students find the eBook format more convenient than carrying multiple, bulky textbooks around.
 The cost savings of using eBooks on computer over bound books may prove to be significant over the life of the device.
-Over the next year or so the college will move away from a paper based diary to an Office 365 based electronic version.
+The college has moved away from paper based diaries to an Office 365 based electronic version.
 Electronic diaries are a powerful organisational tool which can crossover onto mobile phones and other personal devices.

 Also consider the following: